course-details-portlet

 Course content

-Environmental and natural resource management is one of the most central and contentious management areas today, both nationally and internationally.
-In order to understand the complexities and conflicts within these debates, this course focuses on how people value and conceptualize the environment, nature, and natural resources, and the consequences of different approaches.
-To understand value the course provides an introduction to key theories and analytical concepts of value, which structure political and economic debates over environmental management.
+Environmental management is one of the most central and contentious management areas today, both nationally and internationally.
+In order to understand the complexities and conflicts within these debates, this course focuses on how people value and conceptualize the environment, nature, and natural resources, and the consequences of different conceptualizations and strategies.
+To understand value, the course includes an introduction to key theories and analytical concepts of value, which structure political and economic debates in environmental management and governance.

 Key questions in the course are: